-The good news is that two million households may be able to get £140 off their electricity bill through the Warm Home Discount scheme if they are on a low income.
-This is the same amount as last year, but it will still be a very welcome relief to families who can claim it.
+The good news is millions may be able to get £140 off their electricity bill through the Warm Home Discount scheme if they are on a low income.

 How Warm Home Discount works